iot-home-control/system-backend/readme.md

 Timers can delete themselves by returning the string "DELETE".
 Each timer can only have one of the modes active at the same time (`at`, `interval`, and `cron` keyword arguments).
 Timers are stored in the database.
 They will be executed at the scheduled time or later, when the system backend is restarted, if it was not running at the originally scheduled time.

-## Running a test environment

-For testing on a local machine you need a working TLS setup.
-This is needed for authentication since using cookies via a websocket requires it.
-You can e.g., use `mkcert` to create a trusted certificate for your local machine.
-You can use the `examples/stunnel.conf` file with `stunnel` to terminate the TLS and pass it on to the development webservers for the frontend and the Home Control backend.
-For `stunnel` you need to combine the private and public keys of your certificate before it can be used.